Abhishekbtech/To-Do-for-Quadb-Tech/README.md

-# Build a Simple React To-Do Application
+# A Simple React To-Do Application
 Build a simple React To-Do application that allows users to add, view, and delete tasks.
 The application should demonstrate understanding of HTML, CSS, JavaScript, React components, hooks, and state management using Redux.

 ## Features